 Problems when adding photos

-If you’re having trouble adding photos, make sure you’re using one of the accepted file formats (JPEG, PNG, GIF, TIFF, or BMP).
+If you’re having trouble adding photos, make sure you’re using one of the accepted file formats (JPEG, PNG, GIF, TIFF, BMP, WEBP, HEIC, or AVIF).
 Also check each file size is no larger than 7MB each.
 If you’re copying from a web address, the photo can be 12MB.

 - Use the latest version of Chrome, Firefox, Internet Explorer, or Safari